 How will I be taught, and will there be any work outside the class?

 Our teaching usually focusses around tutor input, discussion, small group work and student presentations.
-Homework is substantial and compulsory, and you will be asked to read in preparation for all sessions.
+Homework is substantial and compulsory, and you will be asked to read in preparation for most sessions.
 Written, graded assignments are set at regular intervals in all subjects, with all pieces of work contributing to your final result and entry to university.